You pay nothing until we win

 by Matthew C. Andrew - November 16th, 2023

-Around 35,000 workers suffer injuries on the job each year, as reported by the Industrial Commission.
+Around 35,000 workers suffer injuries on the job each year, as reported by the Industrial Commission about the temporary disability in idaho.
 When you suffer a workplace injury, it is only natural to wonder how much you might receive in workers’ comp benefits.

 Below, our team at Andrew Injury Law has detailed how much Idaho’s workers’ compensation pays injured employees.
 However, it’s important to note that the amount varies based on the circumstances of each claim.
 That’s why it’s best to discuss your claim with a Meridian workers’ compensation lawyer at our firm.